-In the first three quarters of 2013, the Company used \$16.6 million of cash in investing activities compared with \$22.6 million in 2012.
+In 2013, the Company used \$20.0 million of cash in investing activities compared with \$24.1 million in 2012.
 The reduction in the amount of cash used in investing activities in 2013 compared to 2012 is primarily attributable to a decrease in purchases of property and equipment, offset to some extent in 2013 by the use of \$5.6 million of cash to acquire Nason.
-In the first three quarters of 2013, the Company made purchases of property and equipment of \$12.6 million compared with \$23.0 million in 2012.
+In 2013, the Company made purchases of property and equipment of \$16.8 million compared with \$25.6 million in 2012.
 Property and equipment expenditures primarily relate to purchases of heavy equipment to support our construction operations in the industrial sector.
 The decline in equipment purchases in 2013 is a result of an expected short-term reduction in construction activity derived from the Company's industrial operations.